Refreshing external tables automatically for Google Cloud Storage¶

 To complete the steps described in this topic, you must use a role that has the CREATE STAGE and CREATE EXTERNAL TABLE privileges on a schema.

-In addition, you must have administrative access to Google Cloud Platform (GCP).
-If you are not a GCP administrator, ask your GCP administrator to complete the Prerequisites steps.
+In addition, you must have administrative access to Google Cloud (GC).
+If you are not a GC administrator, ask your GC administrator to complete the Prerequisites steps.

 Cloud platform support¶

-Triggering automated external metadata refreshes using GCS Pub/Sub event messages is supported by Snowflake accounts hosted on Google Cloud Platform (GCP).
+Triggering automated external metadata refreshes using GCS Pub/Sub event messages is supported by Snowflake accounts hosted on Google Cloud (GC).

 Configuring secure access to Cloud Storage¶